guildai/guildai/guild/tests/resource-flags.md

     use --force-flags to skip this check.
     <exit 1>

-Note, we can use `--force-flags` to override this and push the assignment through to the operation.
+We can use `--force-flags` to override this and push the assignment through to the operation.
+However, only the source name is applied when resolving the source path.

+If we force the URI as a flag, that value is passed through to the run command.

     >>> run("guild run file-source-with-name file:foo.txt=bar.txt --force-flags -y")
     Resolving infile
     --file:foo.txt bar.txt

-However, this does effect the resource resolution. `foo.txt` is still used as the resolved source.
+However, it has no effect on the source resolution.
+The default value `foo.txt` is still used.

     >>> run("guild ls -n")
     foo.txt
     guild.yml

-Resource and source names are still defined according to the Guild file config and not the flag assignment.

     >>> run("guild select --attr deps")
     infile: